Alcampopiano/OpenQuestion/docs/docs/widgets.md

 ## text_box
 The text box is uses for short text or number responses.
-It can be configured witht the following options:
+It can be configured with the following options:

 - title
     - For example, "What is your name?"